Temitope-Portfolio/Predictive-models/README.md

 # Temitope's Portfolio

 # PROJECT 1: Bitcoin Price Predictive Model
-Date : 5/2/2022
+Date: 5/2/2022

 ## Why Price Prediction on Bitcoin?
-Carrying out a price predictive model on Bitcoin with its volatility's nature, it is important to predict its next move with the data available and check the models' accuracy.
+Carrying out a price predictive model on Bitcoin with its volatility nature, it is important to predict its next move with the data available and check the models' accuracy.

 ## Explaining Bitcoin Present Price Prediction
-The relevant libraries were imported and loaded the data from yahoo finance API with the starting date from 2018,1,1 and ending date to be now -the current day- which is the time frame for the training data.
+The relevant libraries were imported and loaded the data from yahoo finance API with the starting date from 2018,1,1 and the ending date to be now -the current day- which is the time frame for the training data.

 ![Screenshot 07-02-2022 231842](https://user-images.githubusercontent.com/81313873/152881811-850291aa-e4b7-42a1-8eac-e4d24dcea272.jpg)

-Later, I prepared the data for the Neural Network and scaled-down the data within 0 and 1 so that the Neural Network would work better with it.
+Later, I prepared the data for the Neural Network and scaled down the data between 0 and 1 so that the Neural Network would work better with it.

 Next, we are going to choose a number for the prediction days.
 The prediction days will be the number of days we are basing our prediction on.
-We look at the number of past x_days e.g 60 days, and then we predict one day in the future, hence, we look at 60 days then we predict the 61st day.
+We look at the number of past x_days e.g. 60 days, and then we predict one day in the future, hence, we look at 60 days then we predict the 61st day.
 Then we need to prepare the training data.
 We need to have x_data and y_data where y_data is going to be the result of the prediction.
 This is Supervised Learning, we are saying we want the x_data to be the 60 days (actual value) data which is more concise, and the y_data to be the result of the prediction.

 ![Screenshot 07-02-2022 232316](https://user-images.githubusercontent.com/81313873/152882297-76812fbe-2874-4aaf-9cad-cbf31942480d.jpg)

 Next, we are going to build a Neural Network which is going to be the model that we are going to use for the prediction.
 We are going to equate the model to Sequential() and add LSTM layers (Long Short-Term Memory) and dropout layers.
-LSTM layers are going to be recurrent layers which we are going to use to memorise data since we are dealing with sequential data which has day 1, day 2, day 3, and so on.
-Those layers are powerful because they are specialised in that sort of data and LSTM is memorising the crucial information by feeding the data back into the Neural Network, while the dropout layer is to prevent overfitting.
+LSTM layers are going to be recurrent layers which we are going to use to memorize data since we are dealing with sequential data which has day 1, day 2, day 3, and so on.
+Those layers are powerful because they are specialized in that sort of data and LSTM is memorizing the crucial information by feeding the data back into the Neural Network, while the dropout layer is to prevent overfitting.
 Then we're going to compile them all and train the model with 25 epochs.

 ![Screenshot 07-02-2022 232436](https://user-images.githubusercontent.com/81313873/152882464-e0aa2367-dab5-4961-884b-e90edf7ed29c.jpg)